- Campus Life

 Yes.
 SUNY Plattsburgh will conduct a test of the system each semester.

-No. The names and contact information of individuals are submitted on Monday afternoons after 4 p.m.
-If you sign-up after the list is sent, your name and information will be sent the following Monday.
-This is the procedure that SUNY established with SEMO and are working on to change.
+No. The names and contact information of individuals are submitted nightly, however the NYSOEM system only uploads the information on Monday and Thursday afternoons after 4 p.m.
+If you sign-up or update your information after the list is sent, your name and information will be uploaded at the next scheduled time.

 If you have additional questions, please contact any of the following individuals for answers: